anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 ## 50. Lessons Learned

-This project helped me understand that developing a data science application is not only about training a machine learning model.
+This project helped me understand that developing a data science application involves much more than training a machine learning model.

 During the project, I learned about:

-- Working with real-world APIs.
+* Working with real-world APIs.
-- Handling API errors.
+* Handling API errors.
-- Protecting API keys.
+* Protecting API keys.
-- Collecting historical data.
+* Collecting historical data.
-- Cleaning datasets.
+* Cleaning datasets.
-- Feature engineering.
+* Feature engineering.
-- Calculating AQI from PM2.5.
+* Calculating AQI from PM2.5.
-- Training machine learning models.
+* Training machine learning models.
-- Comparing different models.
+* Comparing different models.
-- Evaluating model performance.
+* Evaluating model performance.
-- Making future predictions.
+* Making future predictions.
-- Using SHAP for explainability.
+* Using SHAP for explainability.
-- Exploring Feature Stores.
+* Exploring Feature Stores.
-- Registering models.
+* Registering models.
-- Using GitHub Actions.
+* Using GitHub Actions.
-- Building dashboards with Streamlit.
+* Building dashboards with Streamlit.
-- Deploying applications online.
+* Deploying applications online.
-- Debugging deployment problems.
+* Debugging deployment problems.
-- Handling limitations of cloud services.
+* Handling limitations of cloud services.

-One of the most important lessons was that real-world projects can have technical problems even when the code and data are correct.
+One of the most important lessons was that real-world projects can encounter technical problems even when the code and data are correct.

 The Hopsworks storage issue was an example of this.
-Instead of stopping the project, I verified the dataset, identified where the problem was occurring, documented the limitation and continued development using a working alternative.
+Instead of stopping the project, I verified the dataset, identified where the problem was occurring, documented the limitation, and continued development using a working alternative.

 ---